appernetic/appernetic-hugo-project/content/post/now-you-can-sign-in-with-twitter-facebook-and-github.md

 Just flip a switch in the auth0 dashboard.

-![Appernetic Static Site Generator with Twitter, Facebook and GitHub sign in!][1]
 After We have just released a new version!
 Now you can sign in with Twitter, Facebook and GitHub.
 Enjoy folks! https://appernetic.io #contentmanagement